2 Day Lodge Safari

 Day 1 Arusha – Lake Manyara National Park – Karatu

-You will be collected from your hotel in Arusha and after a short briefing you will travel westwards to the small Lake Manyara National Park.
+After a short briefing in the morning, you will travel westwards to the small Lake Manyara National Park.
 The park with its shallow alkaline lake is known for its over 400 bird species, primate-filled forests (look out for the long-tailed Guenon monkeys) and grassy plains.
 A large area of the park is covered by the alkaline Lake Manyara which is home to colonies of flamingos and other water birds.
 Apart from elephants, you might also spot giraffes, hippos, wildebeests and impalas while the forests near the lake are teeming with noisy groups of monkeys and baboons.
 From the pop-up roof of the safari vehicle you will be able to absorb the sights and sounds of nature.
 In the late afternoon you will leave the Lake Manyara National Park and head to Karatu, where you will spend the night at the Ngorongoro Farm House.

 Day 2 Karatu – Ngorongoro Crater – Arusha